Bicycle & Pedestrian Priority Areas (BPPA)

 How the Program Works

-Local jurisdictions can apply annually to MDOT SHA for one or more areas to be designated BPPAs.
-MDOT SHA coordinates the application review and evaluates available resources to determine whether to designate the requested BPPA(s).
+Local jurisdictions can apply annually to SHA to designate one or more areas as BPPAs.
+SHA reviews the application and evaluates available resources to determine whether to designate the requested BPPA(s).

 The BPPA designation process includes the following steps:

-1. Application Submittal - Local agencies submit BPPA application to MDOT SHA.
+Application Submittal - Local agencies submit BPPA application to SHA.

-3. BPPA Designation - MDOT will designate BPPA(s) with the MDOT SHA Administrator’s concurrence.
-The number of designations is limited by MDOT SHA staff’s capacity to evaluate BPPA designation(s) and draft BPPAP(s).
+2. BPPA Designation - SHA will designate BPPA(s) with the SHA Administrator’s concurrence.
+The number of designations is limited by SHA staff’s capacity to evaluate BPPA designation(s) and draft BPPAP(s).

-4. BPPAP Development – Subject to resource availability, MDOT SHA leads the BPPAP development in partnership with the local jurisdiction and affected stakeholders that make roadway geometric and operational recommendations.
-If no MDOT SHA roads are within a BPPA, the local agency leads and funds BPPAP development.
+3. BPPAP Development – Subject to resource availability, SHA leads the BPPAP development in partnership with the local jurisdiction and affected stakeholders.
+If no SHA roadways are within a BPPA, the local agency leads and funds BPPAP development.

 Application Screening